-LAMP INDICATES CONDITION Chassis Fault The alert symbol illuminates if a chassis fault occurs.
-Low Fuel This lamp illuminates when about $1/2$ gallon (1.9 L) of fuel remains in the tank.
-N Neutral This lamp illuminates when the transmission is in neutral.
-High Beam The lamp illuminates when the headlight switch is set to high beam. $\langle \neg \downarrow \rangle$ Turn Signal The turn signal indicator flashes when the left, right, or both turn signals (hazard) are active.
-If there is a problem in the signal system, the lamps will flash at twice the normal rate. ((ABS)) ABS Not Activated (if equipped) The indicator remains on until the ABS activates, which occurs when vehicle speed exceeds 6 MPH (10 km/h).
-When the lamp is illuminated, the anti-lock brakes will not activate, but the conventional brake system will continue to operate normally.
-Check Engine If this lamp illuminates while the engine is running, see your dealer promptly.
+LAMP INDICATES CONDITION ED High Beam The headlight switch is set to high beam.
+This indicator will flash if there is a problem with the low or high beam light. $\wedge$ Chassis Fault The alert symbol illuminates if a chassis fault occurs.
+Turn Signals One arrow flashes when the corresponding turn signal is activated.
+Both arrows flash when the hazard signal is activated.
+If there is a problem in the signal system, the lamps will flash at twice the normal rate.
+(ABS) ABS Not Activated The indicator remains on until the anti-lock system activates, which occurs when vehicle speed exceeds 6 mph (10 km/h).
+When the lamp is illuminated, the anti-lock brakes will not

+LAMP INDICATES CONDITION activate, but the conventional brake system will continue to operate normally. Ν Neutral The transmission is in neutral and the power switch is ON.
+Low Fuel This lamp illuminates when about 0.5 gal (1.9 L) of fuel remains in the tank. Ċ Check Engine If this lamp illuminates while the engine is running, see your dealer promptly.
 The light will remain on if the tilt sensor shuts down the engine.
 If abnormal sensor or engine operation is detected the light will remain on as long as the fault condition exists.
 Retrieve the error codes for diagnosis.
-See page 33.
+See page 31.
+Engine Overheat The engine overheat light will illuminate when the engine temperature exceeds normal operating temperature.

-LAMP INDICATES CONDITION \$ Sidestand Light (if equipped) The sidestand light will turn on anytime the sidestand is down.
-MPH Vehicle Speed When standard mode is selected, speed displays in miles per hour. km/h When metric mode is selected, speed displays in kilometers per hour.
+LAMP INDICATES CONDITION МРН Vehicle Speed When standard mode is selected, speed displays in miles per hour. km/h When metric mode is selected, speed displays in kilometers per hour.